ShinSeiKen/mhw/weapons/insect-glaive.md

 title: Insect Glaive
 ---

 The insect glaive is a versatile weapon that allows you to vault and perform jumping attacks at any time.

+The insect glaive also lets you control a Kinsect, a small insect that harvests extracts from monsters to boost your abilities.
+You can even manage and upgrade your Kinsects at the Smithy.